jreisinger/work/README.md

-Work is a scalable work system using Go goroutines, channels and interfaces.
-It can generate and work on many tasks concurrently.
-To use it you need to implement Generator and Task.
-See `example`.
+Work is a scalable work system that can generate and work on many tasks concurrently.
+To use it you need to implement `Generator` and `Task` interfaces.
+See `example` package for such implementation.

-Adapted from John Graham-Cumming's [talk](https://github.com/jgrahamc/dotgo).

-Usage:

 ```go
 package main